Agent-on-the-Fly/Memento/README.md

 </table>

 ## 📰 News
+- [2025.10.05] We’re excited to announce that our parametric Case-Based Reasoning inference code is now officially open-sourced! 🎉
 - [2025.09.05] We’ve added support to deploy a local LLM as the executor using vLLM, please see client/agent_local_server.py. 🎉
 - [2025.09.03] We’ve set up a WeChat group to make it easier to collaborate and exchange ideas on this project.
 Welcome to join the Group to share your thoughts, ask questions, or contribute your ideas! 🔥 🔥 🔥 [Join our WeChat Group Now!](Figure/wechat.jpg)
 - [2025.08.30] We’re excited to announce that our no-parametric Case-Based Reasoning inference code is now officially open-sourced! 🎉